IAMOTZ/mongoose-data-faker-browser/README.md

 - Run `yarn start` to run the app in the development mode.
 The application should be accessible at `http://localhost:3000`

 ## Contribution
 Contributions are highly welcomed.
-Feel free to also contribute to the core package whose source code is available [here](https://www.npmjs.com/package/mongoose-data-faker).
+Feel free to also contribute to the core package whose source code is available [here](https://github.com/IAMOTZ/mongoose-data-faker).
-I strongly advise we discuss an issue via Github Issues before you go ahead to raise a Pull Request.
-To contribute:

 - Fork the repository
 - Create a new branch for your contribution in the forked repo